-World of Warcraft Quests
+World of Warcraft Quests#world-of-warcraft-quests

 In World of Warcraft, there are extremely challenging quests which require 40 players with maxed out levels to play together in order to beat the quest.
 This enables social collaboration amongst the players where each of them, with their respective special abilities, are responsible to complete the quest.

 This eventually motivated the players to log in regularly to complete the quest as, if they don’t participate in it, they would be left out and would feel the social pressure.

 Kickstarter Crowdfunding Campaigns#kickstarter-crowdfunding-campaigns

 Another example is that of the crowdfunding campaigns on Kickstarter.
 When there’s an innovation product that needs funding to reach the public, they put it up on Kickstart where if the product is interesting enough for the consumers, they crowdfund it to reach the required funding for it to go to production.

 This is similar to the quests in World of Warcraft where the people come together to fund a potential product so that it’s more accessible to the public.

 This core drive is kind of based on the supply-demand concept.
 If a particular commodity in the market is scarce and the demand for it is pretty high, more people would want to attain it thus driving its value up which makes it more desirable to possess as lesser people are likely to attain it.